Approximate Reading Time: 9 minutes

 The earlier you can address the problem the easier it will be to treat, so please don’t put it off any longer.

-Many women do not think that such simple actions can treat urinary incontinence.
-But for many these somewhat simple steps make urinary incontinence go away entirely or help with the severity of urinary stress incontinence.
+Many women do not think that such simple actions can treat urinary leakage.
+But for many these somewhat simple steps make urinary leakage go away entirely or help with the severity of urinary stress incontinence.
 These steps may include:

 You could say it’s the most important muscle that rarely gets mentioned or exercised consistently and you don’t have to be in the gym to do it, in fact you can do it anywhere!

-Practicing for just a few minutes a day could assist with incontinence, prolapse after childbirth and improve your sex life.
+Practicing for just a few minutes a day could assist with urinary leakage, prolapse after childbirth and improve your sex life.

 Pelvic floor exercises are of great benefit for pregnant women because the pelvic floor muscles can stretch and weaken during labor.
 Strengthening these muscles may help prevent urinary incontinence after the baby is born and some health care professional recommend that women who wish to become pregnant start pelvic floor exercises before getting pregnant.